 Red symbolised marriage, while the layers, all amuletic, were so hot that brides often fainted.

 The woman's costume traditionally has one hundred silver filigree buttons.
-In this costume there are twenty on the jacket and forty on both the inner waistcoat and the longer outer coat.
+In this costume there is one row with twenty on the jacket and two rows with twenty buttons each on both the inner waistcoat and the longer outer coat.
 The five rows of buttons are visible in the image of the complete costume.

 <b>Bridal clasp (pafta) and coin-belt (nižalka)</b>